Helping Us Thrive

 The Autism Education Trust (AET) (https://www.autismeducationtrust.org.uk/)

 - This website provides tailored advice and resources for professionals, parents, carers and children and young people.
-The AET manages online resources for children and young people.
+The Autism Education Trust manages online resources for children and young people.
 ‘The Kids Zone’ provides younger children with information, advice and games and ‘The Den’ is an interactive area for teenagers on the spectrum featuring personal experience films, ask the expert films , games and quizzes.

-- The NAS is a charity for people with autism (including Asperger’s) and their families.
+- The National Autistic Society is a charity for people with autism (including Asperger’s) and their families.
 They provide information, support and pioneering services and they campaign for a better world for people with ASC.

 - Cerebra support children up to 16 years with neurodevelopmental disorders and conditions, their parents, carers and professional practitioners.

 - Friends and Families of Special Children is run by a team of professionals that come from a range of backgrounds including social work, youth work and counselling.
 The group organise family activity days during all school holidays for all the family to attend and have fun together.

 Family Matters is dedicated to providing a service to individuals and families who want safe and professional support for their relationship difficulties and who are registered with a Plymouth GP